-In her Opinion 3, Dr. Gilbert opines that contaminant-induced oxidative stress can augment immunotoxicity in promoting bladder cancer.
-Dr. Gilbert notes that TCE, PCE and benzene can produce oxidative stress.
-Since oxidative stress appears to be important in bladder cancer etiology, Dr. Gilbert claims that oxidative stress induced by these toxicants is a mechanism whereby they cause bladder cancer.
+In Opinion 3, Dr. Gilbert opines that TCE-induced oxidative stress can augment immunotoxicity in promoting NHL and leukemia.
+Dr. Gilbert notes that TCE can produce oxidative stress.
+Since oxidative stress appears to be important in NHL or leukemia etiology, Dr. Gilbert claims that oxidative stress induced by TCE is a mechanism whereby it causes NHL or leukemia.
 The generation of reactive oxygen species (ROS) occurs extensively in normal cells, and the potential for damage is held in check by antioxidants that are important for maintaining homeostasis within the body.
 When the generation of ROS species exceeds antioxidant defenses, the resulting imbalance is called oxidative stress.
 Oxidative stress is a catch-all description for a multitude of redox reactions that can become imbalanced resulting in oxidative damage to various cellular constituents.
 Oxidative stress can be triggered by endogenous factors (e.g., free radicals generated as byproducts of oxygen metabolism) or by numerous exogenous factors (e.g., viruses).
 Oxidative stress is linked mechanistically to various outcomes including changes in gene expression, genotoxicity, cell cytotoxicity, and inflammation.
 Dr. Gilbert acknowledges that oxidative stress can either be causal or secondary to inflammation, which is true.
-However, she failed to define if the oxidative stress purportedly caused by TCE, PCE, or benzene was causal or secondary to inflammation, and she failed to explain how causal versus secondary oxidative stress attributable to TCE, PCE, or benzene could be determined.
+However, she failed to define if the oxidative stress purportedly caused by TCE was causal or secondary to inflammation, and she failed to explain how causal versus secondary oxidative stress attributable to TCE could be determined.
+The complexity lies in the reality that oxidative stress and inflammation are intricately linked, with one causing the other and vice versa, as characteristics of chronic disease processes that occur independent of TCE.